 This effective time management leads to improved productivity and better service delivery, benefiting the firm and its clients.

-Hiring an executive assistant for CEO provides an innovative solution for firms balancing administrative demands with client-focused priorities.
+Hiring an executive assistant for the CEO provides an innovative solution for firms balancing administrative demands with client-focused priorities.

 What Specific Tasks Can An Executive Assistant For A CPA Firm Handle?